AtosGitHub/TableauVoiceUI/project_demo_v01/README.txt

 -The text box next to the microphone icon processes text commands the same as it would if it received the command from speech recognition.
 Alternatively users can call parser(<string command>) at the console.

 -Demo video is included in this directory

 //---------------------------------------------------------------------
 Tableau JavaScript API:

+A data structure "SheetList[]" is created which holds all legal string and numeric values that apply to the current workbook and can be used as arguments to methods from the Tableau API.
+"SheetList[]" is created, maintained and updated by

 The Tableau API allows us to apply filters to fields by passing appropriate string names/numeric values to functions.
 Our application currently supports applying named filters by calling applyFilterAsync(field, filter, type).